Alexander Lacey: Big Cat Trainer and Animal Lover

 “It’s amazing how intelligent and inspiring these animals are.
 Their unique personalities are incredible.
 To train these beautiful animals is the most rewarding thing and no matter where I am, I hope to do so for many years to come.
 I love what I do and I love my cats even more.”

 Thank you for your interest in animal trainer Alexander Lacey, and thank you for all of your good wishes to the Ringling Bros. circus family.
-Updates to this feature are planned as information becomes available.

 Thank you, Feld Entertainment and the cast and crew of Ringling Bros. and Barnum & Bailey.